Share On Social!

 Latinos in the Military: History

-Latinos have a “proud and indeed enviable” record of military service that dates back all the way to the Civil War, according to a U.S. Army historical website.
+Latinos have a “proud and indeed enviable” record of military service that dates back to the Civil War, according to a U.S. Army historical website.

 About 20,000 Latino serviceman and women participated in Operation Desert Shield/Storm in 1990-1991, 80,000 in the Vietnam War in 1959-1973, and more than 400,000 in World War II in 1939-1945.

-More than 40 Medals of Honor have been awarded to Latinos, according to the Department of Defense.
+Latinos have received more than 40 Medals of Honor, according to the Department of Defense.

 “Whether their heritage can be traced to Spain, Cuba, Puerto Rico, Mexico, or one of dozens of other Spanish-speaking countries or cultures, they’ve answered the ‘call to duty,’ defending America with unwavering valor and honor,” according to the website.

 The percentage of Latinos in the military is on the rise.

 The percentage of Latinos in military active duty rose from 4% in the 1980s to 12% in 2015, according to Pew Research Center.

 Latinos in active duty rose again to 16% in 2017, according to a report done by the Congressional Service Review, and from 17.2% in 2020 to 17.7% in 2021, according to military data released in December 2022.

 One of these Latinos in military service is Alejandra Avila.